 One "Acts 6" missionary support team member in the World Mission office is the coordinator for what used to be called Work & Witness.
 Some years ago, David Hayse moved from overseeing construction in Mexico to become the first full-time Headquarters coordinator for Nazarene Mission Teams

 The denomination's coordinator helps sort out priorities, matching teams with projects.
-The coordinator helps schedule teams worldwide and makes sure important details such as accident insurance are cared for.
-The global Nazarene Mission Teams
+The coordinator helps schedule teams worldwide and ensures that important details, such as accident insurance, are cared for.
+The global Nazarene Mission Teamscoordinator doesn't live on a mission field.
+Yet, that person is making a difference in Nazarene building projects around the globe.
+The World Evangelism Fund is used to support someone to fill that position.

 Besides groups, there are also one-member "teams" who pay their way to a mission field to give specialized expertise for short periods.
 A computerized "skills bank" of people willing to give their time and skills when and where needed is used to match skilled people with needs.